-EXAMPLE: Off-Grid, Energy Efficient Solar and Wind Powered Home – High-Quality Materials and Construction
+EXAMPLE: Off-Grid, Energy Efficient Montana Wind and Solar Powered Home – High-Quality Materials and Construction

 There are few Montana energy efficient off-grid homes like this one on a private setting in the mountains, yet convenient to the amenities of a small city.
 Gorgeous, fenced and gated mountain forest setting on 30 acres, offering Continental Divide, Montana mountain views.

 Hot water and hot water modern radiators are provided by two independent instant hot water heaters, fueled by propane.
 There is also an insulated radiant floor heating system installed.
 Normal winter propane usage is approximately 100 gallons per month: fill the tank in October and this may last through the winter under normal, reasonable energy use.
 This green home’s Main and Second Story floors are large and open enough for you to add more rooms and/or bedrooms.